 We offer an integrated solution to our customers providing manufacturing, supply, and installation of a full range of structural and related building products.
 We provide a wide variety of building products and services directly to homebuilder customers.
-We manufacture floor trusses, roof trusses, wall panels, stairs, millwork, windows, and doors.
+We manufacture floor trusses, roof trusses, wall panels, millwork, windows, and doors.
 We also provide a full range of construction services.
-For the period ended December 31, 2022, these product and service offerings are distributed across 569 locations operating in 42 states across the United States.

 Given the span and depth of our geographical reach, our locations are organized into three geographical divisions (East, Central, and West), which are also our operating segments.
-Our operating divisions are organized on a geographical basis to facilitate a disaggregated management of the Company and to respond to the local needs of the customers in the markets we serve.
-All of our segments have similar customers, products and services, and distribution methods.
+Our operating segments are organized on a geographical basis to facilitate a disaggregated management of the Company and to respond to the local needs of the customers in the markets we serve.
+All of our operating segments have similar customers, products and services, and distribution methods.

 Due to these similarities, along with the similar economic profitability achieved across all our operating segments, we aggregate our three operating segments into one reportable segment in accordance with GAAP.
-Centralized financial and operational oversight, including resource allocation and assessment of performance on an income from continuing operations before income taxes basis, is performed by our CEO, whom we have determined to be our chief operating decision maker ("CODM").
+Centralized financial and operational oversight, including resource allocation and assessment of performance, is performed by our principal executive officer ("CEO"), whom we have determined to be our chief operating decision maker ("CODM").